-The free-standing dinette chair has hidden storage, to access the storage area lift the seat cushion as shown below:
+Your free-standing dinette chairs may have hidden storage (to access the storage area lift the seat cushion as shown below):

 Furniture Upholstery

 To retain the value of your RV, maintain the furniture upholstery carefully and keep the interior clean.
 Vacuum the furniture regularly using a soft brush attachment to remove any loose dirt or debris.